zaphosting/docs/docs/eco-becomeadmin.md

 import InlineVoucher from '@site/src/components/InlineVoucher';

+## Introduction
+The assignment of administrator permissions allows you simple and comprehensive administration with full control of your server.
+As an administrator, you have the option of using all available options and functions provided by the game directly in the game.
+All the steps you need to take to assign administrator permissions for your server will be described below.
 <InlineVoucher />

-## 🔑 Become Admin
+## Configuration

-Administrator rights allow you to make changes directly in the game on your server without having to change it in the Config.
 Adding an admin is done via the **Users.eco** Config, which you can find in the interface under Configs.

 ![image](https://user-images.githubusercontent.com/26007280/189889438-9fff284d-0b0b-40bd-ac00-27adc646de55.png)